tribet84/terraform-workshop/README.md

 cd .\environments\dev\
 terraform init
 ```
-After running these commands you will see each module is initialized in the terminal.
+After running these commands you should notice that each module is initialized in the terminal.

 ## Terraform plan
-The terraform plan command is used to create execution plans to determine what actions, if any, are required to achieve desired state
+The `terraform plan` command is used to create execution plans to determine what actions, if any, are required to achieve desired state

 ```powershell
 terraform plan
 ```
-Run the plan and you will see notice that the local state is refreshed and that there are `No changes.
+Run the plan and you should see that the local state is refreshed and that there are `No changes.
 Infrastructure is up-to-date`

 ## Tfstate
 State is used by terraform to map real world resources to your configuration.
 In a production like environment this state would be stored remotely in a backend such as a blob container to allow for cross team collaboration.